ISISComputingGroup/ibex_developers_manual/Cryogenics.md

 IBEX does not have support for this device at present.
 Ticket [#4523](https://github.com/ISISComputingGroup/IBEX/issues/4523) contains some details about this device.

+From a brief look at the command set and manual, it appears that all of the magnet control logic occurs in the Birmingham computer, and we simply send it ascii-formatted commands to go to a field.
+In theory this may be controllable via SDTEST (although a dedicated driver would of course be better).

 # Special/combination systems

 ### E18 dilution fridge/magnet combination